darmawanfatria/darmawan-test-mavenlab/README.md

   - island folder :
     - island.controller.js
     - island.html
+- clone the project
+- npm install
+- npm start
+- open the browser then use this http://localhost:8000/#!/island

 ## Project Description
 This project is an application skeleton for a typical [AngularJS][angularjs] web app.
 You can use it